last-blade/Blogging-Platform/Readme.md

 ## ⭐ Support

-If you find this project interesting, feel free to **star the repo** and share it with others!
+If you find this project interesting, feel free to **star the repo**!

+---

+## 📜 License

+© 2025 Prashant Tyagi.
+All rights reserved.

+This project is provided for **study and learning purposes only**.

+You are welcome to explore the code and learn from it, but **you may NOT use, copy, modify, distribute, or sell** this project or its derivatives without explicit written permission.

+No warranties are provided.

 ---